 Connor Hendricks scored a team-high 17 points and grabbed six rebounds to led coach Jim Blaine’s Zephyrs, who used a 14–3 run early in the second half to break open a close game.

 Jordan Hendricks added 13 points and four steals, while Hoffman finished with 12 points, five rebounds and five assists.
 Junior Michael Droessler added 14 points for the winners.
 Sophomore David Neis, future Clarke College standout and current Benton boys head coach, chipped in 10 points and five assists for Benton.

 Senior Alden Ulrich (1974 SWAL POY) scored a game-high 18 points to lead coach Dennnis Morgan’s the Hornets (19–4) in defeat.
 Terry Nothe added 13 points and seven rebounds.

 1) 2000 Cassville 65, 16) 1992 Argyle 58

 CASSVILLE — Despite an amazing individual performance from Argyle senior Travis Tuttle, the inside play of the 2000 D4 state champion Comets was just too much in this one.

-Tuttle, a D1 North Dakota recruit, scored a game-high 45 points in his final prep game for the 1992 Orioles (20–3), which included 10 3-pointers, and a 14 of 35 performance from the field, including 1 of 5 in the final two minutes.
+Tuttle, a D2 North Dakota recruit, scored a game-high 45 points for the 1992 Orioles (20–3), which included 10 3-pointers, and a 14 of 35 performance from the field, including 1 of 5 in the final two minutes.